Amoxicillin is an antibiotic.

 Like all medicines, amoxicillin can cause side effects, although not everyone gets them.

 Common side effects

 These common side effects happen in around 1 in 10 people.
-Keep taking the medicine, but tell your doctor if they bother you or don't go away:
+Keep taking the medicine, but talk to your doctor or pharmacist if these side effects bother you or don’t go away:

 - feeling sick

 Serious side effects are rare and happen in less than 1 in 1,000 people.

 Tell a doctor straight away if you get:

 - yellowing of the whites of the eyes and skin (warning signs of liver or gallbladder problems)

 - a bad skin rash that may include flushing, fever, blisters or ulcers, or skin that looks like it's been burnt

 - joint or muscle pain that comes on after 2 days of taking the medicine